solo-io/gloo/docs/content/installation/glooctl_setup.md

 ### Install command line tool (CLI)

-The `glooctl` command line provides useful functions to install, configure, and debug Gloo, though it is not required to use Gloo.
+The `glooctl` command line provides useful functions to install, configure, and debug Gloo Edge, though it is not required to use Gloo Edge.

 * To install `glooctl` using the [Homebrew](https://brew.sh) package manager, run the following.